 Seeing the Real Singapore

 Singapore is a dynamic nation that’s constantly changing.
 No matter when you visit, you’ll find a wide variety of historic and cultural attractions.
 If you want to go beyond the typical tourist destinations, you have to do a little extra research.
-The above are just a few places to start.
+The above are just a few of the hidden places in Singapore to get you started.
 By talking to locals, exploring lots of different neighborhoods on foot and keeping your eyes open, you’re sure to uncover many more secrets of your own in Singapore.